 They knew that the Earth’s climate was heating up due to human activities like burning fossil fuels which release greenhouse gases like carbon dioxide into the atmosphere.
 They also knew that many forests around the world had been cut down and regrowing them was a natural climate solution, since more trees means more carbon sequestration and more carbon sequestration means less carbon dioxide in the atmosphere.
 However, they wanted to know how carbon sequestration rates differ between forest types as they regrow.
 They also wanted a more accurate assessment of the full potential of forest regrowth since they believed that current estimates were limited by uncertainty and variability.

 To answer these questions they needed to do a lot more than a few studies in a single area, they needed to analyze thousands of studies in locations from all over the world.
-So that’s exactly what Krista did when she and other researchers from around the world began their work on creating ForC, the Forest Carbon Database.
+So that’s exactly what Krista did when she and other researchers from around the world began their work on creating ForC, the Global Forest Carbon Database.

 ForC is an open-access database containing over 29,713 records from 4,971 plots in 3,325 geographically distinct areas.
 All of the data comes from published research by accredited scientists and includes studies from every forested biogeographic and climate zone.
 It is a living database that is continually updated as scientists publish their work, making it the most complete source of forest carbon data in the world.

 Together with many other researchers Krista and Susan used the ForC database to investigate global carbon capture.
-They predicted that tropical forests would have the highest rate of carbon accumulation and that the default forest regrowth rates from the Intergovernmental Panel on Climate Change (IPCC) were inaccurate.
+They predicted that tropical forests would have the highest rate of carbon accumulation.
+They also wanted to check whether the default forest regrowth rates from the Intergovernmental Panel on Climate Change (IPCC) were accurate.

-In order to measure carbon sequestration they chose the unit MgC/ha/yr which is a measure of the megagrams (a little less than a ton) of carbon (from carbon dioxide) sequestered by a hectare (100 acers, about 75 football fields) of forest per year.
+In order to measure carbon sequestration they chose the unit MgC/ha/yr which is a measure of the megagrams (a metric ton, which is a little less than a U.S. ton) of carbon (from carbon dioxide) sequestered by a hectare (2.5 acres, about 75 football fields) of forest per year.
 Using ForC they selected a total of 13,112 georeferenced measurements of carbon accumulation from around the world.
 Then they grouped the measurements by forest type, averaged them, and compared that to the IPCC values.
 With these values they could help to better inform policy decisions and prioritize forest regrowth in different parts of the world.

 Scientific Question: How does forest carbon sequestration differ by forest type?
 How do the estimates of ForC compare to those predicted by the IPCC?